As self-service BI and analytics tools become more popular, the average business user needs to be more technologically-savvy than ever before.

 How are unstructured and structured data important for businesses

-Ultimately, enterprises leverage data analysis to make more informed decisions in every business unit.
+Ultimately, enterprises leverage data analysis software to make more informed decisions in every business unit.
 Adopting a data-driven culture offers companies a substantial competitive advantage by empowering business leaders to quickly recognize and jump on business opportunities, provide better customer service, design stickier sales and marketing campaigns, and create more compelling products and services for their clientele.

 While many companies have traditionally leveraged structured data through Excel modeling, structured data only offers a small sliver of information on a company’s customers and their habits.
 Now, businesses can use BI tools like Qlik, Microsoft Power BI, and Tableau to generate even more meaningful insights in record time by analyzing their structured and unstructured data together.